tikkamasala/Il2CppInspectorPro/README.md

 ### Extending Il2CppInspector's Python output to support other targets

-The current version of Il2CppInspector can output Python scripts targeting the IDA and Ghidra disassemblers.
+The current version of Il2CppInspector can output Python scripts targeting the IDA, Ghidra and Binary Ninja disassemblers.

-When Il2CppInspector generates such a script, it generates a concatenation of a shared block of code (`Outputs/ScriptResources/shared-main.py`) which parses the JSON metadata and dispatches it to a set of implementation-specific functions to be processed, and a block of code specific to the target application which implements these functions (a file from `Outputs/ScriptResources/Targets`).
+When Il2CppInspector generates such a script, it generates a concatenation of a shared block of code (`Outputs/ScriptResources/shared_base_.py`) which parses the JSON metadata and dispatches it to a set of implementation-specific functions to be processed, and a block of code specific to the target application which implements these functions (a file from `Outputs/ScriptResources/Targets`).

-If you would like to add support for a new target application, create a new Python script in `Outputs/ScriptResources/Targets` with the nane `<target-name-without-whitespace>.py` and implement the following functions:
+If you would like to add support for a new target application, create a new Python script in `Outputs/ScriptResources/Targets` with the nane `<target-name-without-whitespace>.py` and implement the *BaseDisassemblerInterface* class.

-- `CustomInitializer()` - perform any custom initialization required for the target before applying the metadata
-- `DefineCode(code)` - parse and apply the specified C++ declaration text (this is not required for Unity 5.3.2 and later; if you don't need to support earlier versions, just specify `pass` as the implementation)
-- `GetScriptDirectory()` - retrieve the directory that the Python script is running in.
-This will normally be `os.path.dirname(os.path.realpath(__file__))`
-- `MakeFunction(start, name=None)` - define address `start` as the start of a function, optionally with name `name`
-- `SetComment(addr, text)` - place the comment `text` at address `addr`
-- `SetFunctionType(addr, sig)` - parse the C++ function signature in `sig` and apply it to the function at address `addr`
-- `SetHeaderComment(addr, text)` - place the header/plate/pre-item comment `text` at address `addr`
-- `SetName(addr, name)` - set the symbol (or label or name) of address `addr` to `name`
-- `SetType(addr, type)` - define address `addr` to be an item of the C++ type `type`

-Refer to the source code of `IDA.py` and `Ghidra.py` for examples.
+If you also want to have an updating status display, you also need to implement the *BaseStatusHandler* class.
+Your target implementation also needs to dispatch analysis at the end, by constructing a *ScriptContext* instance with your disassembler and status implementations, then calling the `process` methon it.
+For a simple version of this you can view the *IDA* and *Ghidra* targets, and the *BinaryNinja* one for a more specific analysis dispatch.

 When you add a new target and re-compile Il2CppInspector: